gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 # gatsby-plugin-image (beta)

-_The new Gatsby Image plugin is currently in beta, but you can try it out now and see what it can do for the performance of your site._
+_The new Gatsby Image plugin is currently in beta, but you can try it out now_

 Adding responsive images to your site while maintaining high performance scores can be difficult to do manually.
 The Gatsby Image plugin handles the hard parts of producing images in multiple sizes and formats for you!

-For full documentation on all configuration options, see [the reference guide](https://www.gatsbyjs.com/docs/reference/)
+For full documentation on all configuration options, see [the Gatsby Image Plugin reference guide](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/)

 ## Contents